Markolf Niemz

-Biography
+Biography and Work

 Markolf Niemz studied physics at Frankfurt University and Heidelberg University, and bioengineering at the University of California, San Diego.
-In 1992, he submitted his PhD thesis on the construction of a pulse compressed Nd:YLF laser to study the plasma-induced ablation of tissue.
+In 1992, he received his PhD with a thesis on the construction of a pulse compressed Nd:YLF laser to study the plasma-induced ablation of tissue.
+In 1995, he was a Research Fellow at Harvard Medical School with a grant from the German Research Foundation.

 Niemz worked as head of the Optical Spectroscopy department at the Fraunhofer Institute for Physical Measurement Techniques (IPM) in Freiburg until 1999.
 In 2000, he has been appointed the Chair of Medical Engineering/Biomedical Engineering at Heidelberg University, settled as a full professor at the Medical Faculty of Mannheim.
 Since then, Niemz has been director of the Mannheim Biomedical Engineering Laboratories (MABEL), a joint venture of Heidelberg University and the Mannheim University of Applied Sciences.
-His research focuses on "light and matter", laser–tissue interactions, biosignals, and philosophy based on physics.
-He was the first scientist worldwide to apply ultrashort laser pulses to dentistry for a painfree treatment of caries.
+His research focuses on light and matter, biosignals, and the foundations of physics.
+He was the first scientist worldwide to apply ultrashort laser pulses to dentistry for a pain-free treatment of caries.

+Niemz formulated a new theory of relativity ("Euclidean relativity"), which is currently in peer review: All objects move through 4D Euclidean space (ES) at the speed of light.
+Each object experiences two orthogonal projections from absolute ES as a relative, Euclidean spacetime (EST): the axis of its current 4D motion as proper time and the other three axes as proper space.
+In Euclidean relativity, spacetime is symmetric in all four axes.
+In Albert Einstein's theories of relativity, spacetime is not symmetric in space and time.
+EST is a natural spacetime because, unlike Einstein's coordinate time, proper time is inherent in all clocks.
+Niemz shows that Euclidean relativity predicts several observations in cosmology and quantum mechanics, such as time’s arrow, galactic motion, the Hubble tension, quantum entanglement, and the baryon asymmetry.